dhis2/training-docs/content/android/tg_aggregate.md

 1. Features in android devices for the aggregate data entry.

-2. Navigation bar in aggregate data entry screen

-3. Validation rules and its importance
+2. Validation rules and its importance

 ## Time Requirements